IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 The project includes a `DemoappImportDedup.spl` file.
 This file contains two main composites.
 The build configuration is prepared to start both importer applications.

 The `DemoappImportDedup` main composite implements an easy sample that you typically use to import the tuples from the ITE application.
-The `DemoappImportDedupSlow`main composite blocks the tuple processing to provoke the back-pressure on ITE application.
+The `DemoappImportDedupSlow`main composite blocks the tuple processing to provoke the back-pressure on the ITE application.

 ## Building and starting the ITE application